 Given the interconnections between these three units, Woodsworth, the Centre, and the Department of Economics decided in early 2015 to establish an annual lecture on labour economics and industrial relations/human resources.
 It was named for Professor Morley Gunderson to honour his contributions to Canadian labour economics and industrial relations over the past five decades.

 Morley Gunderson is the author of many articles (too many to count) on labour markets, minimum wages, pay equity, and many other areas of labour economics.
 He is a Fellow of the Royal Society of Canada and the recipient of many awards, including the Industrial Relations Research Association Excellence in Education Award in Labour Economics, and the Gérard Dion Award for Outstanding Contributions to the Field of Industrial Relations.
 In 2011 he was the first Canadian to be elected as a Fellow of the Labor and Employment Relations Association.
 He was director of the Centre for Industrial Relations and Human Resources from 1984 to 1997 and recently retired from the Department of Economics, but he remains actively involved in the life of all three units.

-Information about past speakers and their presentations is available from the CIRHR Library.
+Information about past speakers and their presentations is available on the CIRHR Library website.